The Kingston News-Standard: History

 The News is believed to have started in 1839, and is listed as having united with the Kingston Chronicle & Gazette to become the Chronicle and News in 1847.
 The earliest known proprietor was Samuel Rowland in 1851-1852, who had purchased the Chronicle and Gazette after owner James Macfarlane’s death.
 Samuel was a clerk for the courts in Kingston, having come to the town from Cobourg where he married his wife Mary Dudden in 1841.
 Their ownership continued until 1871, when the Shannon brothers were in control, with sibling James editing the paper.
 His tack and tone gave way to the paper becoming known as the standard bearer for the political Conservatives in Kingston.
-The paper was published from Princess Street during the Shannon tenure.
+The paper was published on Princess Street during the Shannon tenure.

-One source cites the Shannon family at the paper consisting of older brother Alfred as printer, youngest brother Albert as a reporter, James as editor, and Lewis William as publisher/editor.
+One source cites the Shannon family in the paper consisting of older brother Alfred as a printer, youngest brother Albert as a reporter, James as editor, and Lewis William as publisher/editor.
 The Whig-Standard recounted a story of William Shannon’s misdeeds as deputy postmaster, stating James as the publisher of the two editions.
 The Shannon brothers were born in County Londonderry, Ireland in the 1820s.
 James and William arrived in 1857, clerking at Sir John A. Macdonald’s law office.
-James used the paper to post numerous notices, offering investment opportunities, selling stocks and real estate.
+James used the paper to post numerous notices, offering investment opportunities, and selling stocks and real estate.
 He also was a member of the Cataraqui Lodge.
 Lewis was also involved in stocks, as a “Commission Broker of Stocks, Grain and Cotton” from an office at 79 Clarence Street.